Performing Access Reviews

 Zluri allows reviewers to update review actions for multiple users simultaneously using bulk selection.
 To do this:

-- Select user records using the checkboxes in the first column of the table.
+- Select records using the checkboxes in the first column of the table.

 - Once one or more records are selected, the Bulk Edit menu appears at the top of the table.